sparkflows/sparkflows-docs/docs/user-guide/web-app/analytics-app-extension.rst

 .. figure:: ../../_assets/web-app/wae-execution-result-parameters.png
       :alt: web-app
-      :width: 90%
+      :width: 70%

 After clicking on the Next button, the user will go to the second parameters stage.
 The result parameters would get displayed here.
 Users can updated the values for the parameters.

 .. figure:: ../../_assets/web-app/wae-result-parameters.PNG
       :alt: web-app
-      :width: 90%
+      :width: 70%

-In order to capture the result parameters there is a fieldset in the page/stage.
+In order to capture the result parameters there is a fieldset in the page or stage.

 .. figure:: ../../_assets/web-app/wae-result-parameters-edit.png
       :alt: web-app
-      :width: 90%
+      :width: 70%

 The name of the Fieldset property should be **parameters**.

 .. figure:: ../../_assets/web-app/wae-result-parameters-edit1.PNG
       :alt: web-app
-      :width: 90%
+      :width: 70%

 The next stage is final execution.
 Users would click Run to execute this stage.
-The result parameters would also be passed as inputs to notebook/workflow execution.
+The result parameters would also be passed as inputs to notebook or workflow execution.

 .. figure:: ../../_assets/web-app/wae-final-execution.PNG
       :alt: web-app
-      :width: 90%
+      :width: 70%

 .. note::